innovation-manoa/innovation-manoa.github.io/index.md

 ## Milestone 3: Connecting UI to Backend

-Milestone 3 will start on April 28, 2017 and ended on May 9, 2017.
+Milestone 3 started on April 28, 2017 and ended on May 9, 2017.

 The goal is Milestone 3 was to connect all of our frontend features to the backend.
 We updated the templates used on each page with form control templates from meteor-example-form.
 We also wanted to improve the UI of our application in Milestone 3.
 This meant implementing SweetAlert into our application and replacing the edit profile page.
 We decided a profile wasn't a big priority for a food delivery application and having a nice UI friendly SWAL form would be optimal.
 We also redid some of the design of the header for a more visually appealing web application.